baldo-vela/identicon/README.md

 Project 2: of UDemy's Elixer & Phoenix Bootcamp Taught by Stephen Grider

 Identicon is a simple project written in Elixir that demonstrates Elixir's capacity to manipulate images.
+In essence it will generate an identicon image based on a string of characters.

 ## Installation